ashwinvis/ashwinvis.github.io/content/licensing-software.md

 Title: Licensing software to be permissive
 Authors: Ashwin Vishnu
 Date: 2019-12-21
-Status: publised
+Status: published
 Category: Tech Talk
 Tags: licensing, open-source
 Slug: licensing-software
-Summarry: Considerations while selecting a permissive license for your open-source project.
+Summary: Considerations while selecting a permissive license for your open-source project.
 ---

 A while back we were discussing changing the license of